Things To Do

 How to get to Redlands

-Breathe in sea breezes that calm as well as invigorate, take in a landscape that stimulates as well as excites, and develop a taste for life in the Redlands.
-From the bustling coastal village of Wellington Point – known for its great fishing, boating and water sports – to Victoria Point, where seaside parks and esplanades draw family and friends to picnic, cycle and swim, the Redlands offers a charming and revitalising experience.
-In the hinterland, at Mount Cotton, you’ll find the award-winning Sirromet Winery, and visitors can experience natural bushland and spot koalas at the IndigiScapes Centre at Capalaba.
-Cleveland has many preserved links to its colonial past, and history buffs will be keen to visit sites along its heritage trail.
+From the coastal village of Wellington Point – known for its great fishing, boating and water sports – to Victoria Point, where seaside parks and esplanades draw family and friends to picnic, cycle and swim, the Redlands offers a charming experience.
+In the hinterland find the award-winning Sirromet Winery and experience natural bushland at IndigiScapes.
+Over on North Stradbroke Island try four-wheel driving, snorkelling and diving, or kick back and watch marine life float by.

 There's something for everyone to enjoy at this fantastic local twilight market.